WE ARE STEM

 Gail's Legacy of Service

 The airlift taught Gail to look outside himself and find ways to bring hope to others.
-The Foundation continues that legacy by bringing his principles of gratitude and service before self to schools and community organizations throughout the valley, along with giving students opportunities in STEM and aviation education.
+The Foundation continues that legacy by bringing his principles of gratitude and service before self to schools and community organizations throughout Utah Valley, along with giving students opportunities in STEM and aviation education.

-- The Foundation works to continue Col. Gail Halvorsen’s mission to share the values that have led his life or 100 years… “gratitude, hope, service before self and little things add up to big things.”
+- The Foundation works to continue Col. Gail Halvorsen’s mission to share the values that have led his life of over 100 years— “gratitude, hope, service before self and little things add up to big things.”

 - The Foundation carries on Gail’s legacy of service in the community through service projects, community programs and in partnership with the Civil Air Patrol, Spanish Fork City and the Spanish Fork Airport.